LanceP51/LostToFound/README.md

 ![Entity Relationship](https://drive.google.com/file/d/1hpTB8c_IunZb5Rj8DlRGzxoerQAkW2x7/view?usp=sharing "The Great Lost and Found")

 ---
-* No api's are being used currently.
+* No external api's are being used currently.
 ---
 ### Demo
 1. In the project directory, you should run: `npm install`